HyunWinter/FireTube/README.md

 ## About the App

-Firetube provides a simple and visual way to organize Youtube Playlist.
-Log in with your Google account and start searching for your recipes, music, game videos the way you want.
+Firetube provides a simple, visual way to organize Youtube Playlists.
+Log in to your Google account and start searching for your favorite recipes, music, game videos the way you want.

 ## Table of Contents